 A common question is whether or not a lifter should keep the hook grip overhead in the snatch.
 This is one of those issues that doesn't have a simple answer: what works best can vary among lifters.
-Personally I prefer the hook grip to be released and this is what I try to teach all new lifters so they learn early on how to do it properly.

 The main issue while holding a barbell overhead is stability: obviously the athlete needs to be able to support the weight.
 The hand and wrist need to be able to settle in under the weight of the bar to create a cradle that balances the weight properly and doesn''t cause injury.
 Lifters need to condition the joints over time to this stress, but a proper position is imperative.